Get started with Llama 3.1

 With the release of Llama 3.1, there has never been a better time to start building AI applications.

-The Vercel AI SDK is a powerful TypeScript toolkit for building AI application with large language models (LLMs) like Llama 3.1 alongside popular frameworks like React, Next.js, Vue, Svelte, Node.js, and more
+The AI SDK is a powerful TypeScript toolkit for building AI application with large language models (LLMs) like Llama 3.1 alongside popular frameworks like React, Next.js, Vue, Svelte, Node.js, and more

 Llama 3.1